-- If services are being delivered as planned; - If services are effective and adequate to meet the recipient's needs; and - Whether the recipient is satisfied with the services.
+- If services are effective and adequate to meet the recipient's needs, and - Whether the recipient is satisfied with the services.

 The support coordinator and the recipient develop an action plan to monitor and evaluate strategies to ensure continued progress toward the recipient's personal outcomes/goals.